Skip to product information

 ---

 I'll post info about tapes down here too.
-Enjoy!
+I AM GRATEFUL TO YOU FOR GAVING READ THIS FAR!!!

 AR: Indicates the cassette was manufactured by Allied Record Company.